raspberrypilearning/blender-render-snow-scene/en/step_5.md

 ## Render

-Let's get ready to render.
+Now you are ready to render.

 + Scroll back to the top of the right hand panel and click on animation.